Many of us have a bunch of videos on our computers that we’d love to put on our iPhones.

 As you can see, using a third party app like AnyTrans is far more intuitive than using iTunes.

 Note that this software is not free.
-If you want a free solution EaseUS MobiMover is a good alternative, although lacking in features and not quite as intuitive.
+If you want a free solution EaseUS MobiMover is a good alternative.
+However, it is slightly lacking in features and does not feel quite as intuitive.

 Method 3: Using Airdrop (Mac only)